wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V5.5 : 12-Oct-2022 by Dave Bernazzani (wavemotion)
+  * Added DPC+ with ARM Thumbulator to provide some preliminary support for ARM-assisted games.
+  * Improved execution speed of the emulator and improved the frame blending algorithm.

 V5.4 : 07-Oct-2022 by Dave Bernazzani (wavemotion)
   * Added DF bankswitching scheme (missed when DFSC was added).
   * New core execution loop that gives us another 2 frames of performance.